Ox Emerson: Early life and college career

 Born and raised in rural East Texas, Emerson played high school football at Orange High School.
+Supposedly, his nickname came from a mistake in a high school game that saw him called a "big dumb ox."

 He later played starting left guard on the Texas Longhorns team of 1929 and 1930 under coach Clyde Littlefield.
 He garnered all-Southwest Conference honors in 1930.
 He expected to play for the Longhorns in the 1931 season and was to be the team captain but he had participated in two plays with the varsity in the 1928 Baylor game and was declared ineligible for the 1931 season.
+He was inducted into the Hall of Honor in 1966.

 NFL career

 He began his pro career with the Portsmouth Spartans in 1931 for a salary of $75 per game.
-In 1934, the Spartans became the Detroit Lions.
+In 1934, the Spartans became the Detroit Lions, and the resulting season saw the team start off with seven consecutive shutouts.
+Notably, the November 4 game versus Pittsburgh saw the Lions run for a still-standing record of 426 yards.
+The following team had the leading rusher in Ernie Caddel with 621 yards from scrimmage while the Lions rolled to the 1935 NFL Championship.
 With Emerson blocking and leading the way the 1936 Lions team set a rushing record of 2,885 yards in a twelve-game season, a record that lasted 36 years.
 It was finally broken by the Miami Dolphins in 1972 in a fourteen-game season.
 Emerson retired in 1937 to become line coach under Potsy Clark for the Brooklyn Dodgers, but then briefly returned as player.

+In an era where linemen were around the weight of 210-240 pounds (by 1975, linemen were now 240-300 pounds) that wore leather helmets and played both ways due to the limited size of the roster, Emerson was selected as a First-team All-Pro five times in his career.
+When he retired, he was one of only six players with five First-team All-Pro selections in NFL history.